 Since the beginning of our ASIC designing business, we have successfully and independently completed the design of 14nm, 12nm, 10nm, 8nm, 7nm and 6nm ASIC chips.
 Our existing ASIC chips are targeted at solving Bitcoin's cryptographic algorithms incorporating the latest technology.
 Since the launch of our first mining machine with 10nm ASIC chips in 2017, we have introduced mining machines with second generation 10nm ASIC chips in 2019 and mining machines with 8nm ASIC chips in 2020; and we have successfully and independently completed the design of 6nm ASIC chips and the design of a chip for simultaneous Litecoin and Dogecoin mining in 2021.
-We currently focus on developing our proprietary 5nm ASIC chips and mining machines for non-Bitcoin cryptocurrencies such as Ethereum.
-We will continue to devote significant resources to new innovations applying blockchain technology.
+We currently focus on developing our proprietary 5nm-optimized ASIC chips and optimized mining machines for non-Bitcoin cryptocurrencies such as Litecoin.
+We will continue to devote significant resources to new innovations applying blockchain technology and further determine the timeline for launching these products based on market demands and conditions.